 Essex Police has used Vpod to spearhead a new initiative for the public to report crime and lost property via local libraries.

 The content-driven Vgreet units have been housed in Harwich and Brentford libraries.
 They can be used to report any criminal matter, plus register lost or found property, access relevant amenities and direct users to associated agencies that could also help with the user’s issue.
 The Essex Police Vgreets will work in tandem with existing channels.

-Further units have been installed at the stations in Grays and Rayleigh, where the ability to use them to report non-emergency crimes and check in for appointments has freed up valuable police time and resources.
+Further units have been installed at stations in Grays and Rayleigh, where the ability to use them to report non-emergency crimes and visitor management for self-check-in appointments has freed up valuable police time and resources.